 The disease is also known as acid alpha-glucosidase deficiency, acid maltase deficiency, or glycogen storage disease type 2.

-How mutations in the GAA gene cause Pompe disease
+How mutations cause Pompe disease

-How the mutation is inherited
+How Pompe disease is inherited

-Symptoms variations and enzyme activity
+How symptoms and enzyme activity vary

 Pompe Disease News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.